 No matter what you plan to purchase, find the best price.
 Shop for sales, use coupons and rebates, and make sure that you’re paying as little as possible so you can bank the savings.

 Use credit cards wisely to earn rewards

 One of the best ways to save money is to take advantage of credit card rewards programs.
 Many cards offer cash back, and you can use that to offset your everyday expenses.

-We recommend the Chase Freedom Unlimited® , which offers an unlimited 1.5% cash back on all other purchases and a $200 cash bonus after spending $500 in the first three months.
+We recommend the Chase Freedom Unlimited® , which offers an unlimited 1.5% cash back on all other purchases and an additional 1.5% on all purchases (up to $20,000 spent in the first year).